What is Diamond Dust? – Industrial-Grade Diamonds Powder!

 How is diamond dust made?

 Diamond dust is made from crushing diamonds.
-Diamonds have many faces to cut while cutting the diamonds, their small pieces and particles remain.
+Diamonds have many faces to cut, and while cutting, small pieces and particles remain.
 These tiny particles are collected and sold for different industrial purposes.
 They are extensively used in technology gadgets, cosmetics, cutting blades, and tools.
-The sharpness and shine make it a perfect material for filling in quartz to manufacture jewelry pieces like necklaces and rings.
+The sharpness and shine make diamond dust a perfect material for filling in quartz to manufacture jewelry pieces like necklaces and rings.

 Is diamond dust poisonous?

-Chemically diamond has carbon arranged in an octahedral geometry.
+Chemically, a diamond has carbon arranged in an octahedral geometry.
 The stone is beautiful, sharp, and shiny.
-Inhaling or consumption of diamond dust can be dangerous.
-It can cut off the internal organs and mess up the metabolism.
-Always use a mask and gloves while handling the diamond dust.
+However, inhaling or consuming diamond dust can be dangerous.
+It can cut off internal organs and mess up metabolism.
+Always use a mask and gloves while handling diamond dust.
 It is fatal and injurious once inside the human body.

 How much is diamond dust worth?